-- Any student may eat in a school cafeteria. - A student may bring a sack lunch; milk may be purchased. - Meal prices for students and adults will be recommended by the food service supervisor, with approval by the Board, at the beginning of each school year. - Meal prices will be posted in each cafeteria. - Under federal law, a school that operates on a commodity program is prohibited from serving free meals to adults or employees of the District from the commodity products.
-All meals for adults where federal commodities are used must be paid for when served. - A guest must be cleared through the food service supervisor by the host to be eligible to eat in the cafeteria.
-The host must make arrangements to pay the full price of the meal. - Food service employees have the right to refuse to serve anyone who is not either employed by the District or cleared through the food service supervisor. - The cafeteria laundry facilities will be used only for school-sanctioned purposes. - Facilities used by outside organizations or individuals must have approval from the Superintendent.
+- Any student may eat in a school cafeteria at no charge. - A student may bring a sack lunch; milk or other beverage may be provided at no cost to the student. - Meal prices for adults will be recommended by the food service supervisor, with approval by the Board, at the beginning of each school year. - Meal prices for adults, including employees, parents or school visitors will be posted in each cafeteria.

+• Under federal law, a school that operates on a commodity program is prohibited from serving free meals to adults or employees of the District from the commodity products.
+All meals for adults where federal commodities are used must be paid for when served.

+• A guest must be cleared through the food service supervisor by the host to be eligible to eat in the cafeteria.
+The host must make arrangements to pay the full price of the meal.

+• Food service employees have the right to refuse to serve anyone who is not either employed by the District or cleared through the food service supervisor.

+• The cafeteria laundry facilities will be used only for school-sanctioned purposes.

+• Facilities used and food service provided to outside organizations or individuals must have prior written approval of the Superintendent, including any conditions and arrangements for use and payment.

-- If outside organizations or individuals use the food service facilities, a staff member must be on duty. - The food service supervisor will develop in-service training programs, approved by the Superintendent, for the food service staff.
+• If outside organizations or individuals use the food service facilities, a staff member must be on duty.

+• The food service supervisor will develop in-service training programs, approved by the Superintendent, for the food service staff.